Installation | Topics | Beyond Lino

 systemctl enable nginx; systemctl disable nginx

-All possible systemd services in a linux server:
+List all possible systemd services in a Linux server:

 systemctl list-units --type=service